povilaskarvelis/povilaskarvelis.github.io/_pages/about.md

 I work on the development of computational models with the aim to re-conceptualize mental disorders and their treatment.
 I am driven by a vision of a multidisciplinary and personalized model of psychiatry that is aligned with the deepest understanding of human nature.

-My most recent work addresses methodological challenges in studying individual differences and validating psychometric assessments - the challenges that I consider to be the main bottleneck for both productive research and real-life applications.
-My work is grounded in scientific instrumentalism, which provides a meta-framework that can flexibly accommodate all theoretical frameworks (without having to worry about their ontological status) and is perfectly aligned with the ultimate goal of improving the quality of life.
-In other words, "all models are wrong, but some are useful".
+My most recent work addresses methodological challenges in studying individual differences and validating psychometric assessments - the challenges that I consider to be the main bottleneck not only for productive research but also for clinical translation or other real-life applications.
+My work is grounded in scientific instrumentalism ("all models are wrong, but some are useful"), which is the most productive meta-framework to operate under.
+Instead of endlessly exploring vague scientific constructs, instrumentalism urges us to have more clarity on how our research can get us closer to the ultimate goal: improving the quality of life.